Friendly places to stay make for a great holiday.

 That's a long walk that will tire both you and your dog!
 Plus a rolling landscape of quiet country lanes, a network of footpaths and bridleways, through woodland and over hills, along rivers and estuaries.

 Pembrokeshire also has over 50 beaches from small secluded coves to wide expanses of golden sand.
-Great for stretching your legs especially during the quieter months.
+Great for stretching your legs especially during the quieter autumn and winter months.

 Dog friendly accommodation is widely available.
 There’s a great choice of hotels, guesthouses and B&Bs as well as cottages, caravans and campsites.
 They offer a range of facilities plus a very warm welcome for you and your dog.